The 10 Greatest American Directorial Achievements of the 1980s, Ranked

 Image result for amadeus movie

 The music of the 1700s was opera, the popular songs of the day came from the operas of the time.
 Opera was the major art form of the day, the tunes from them hummed by the people roaming the halls of the palace to the peasants in the streets.
 Peter Shaffer’s great stage play was partly biographical about Mozart, partly imagined, the jealousy felt by court composer Antonio Salieri towards the much younger man blessed with God-given talent.
 Every young and middle aged actor in Hollywood auditioned for the film, every major actor made it known they wanted the part, including Dustin Hoffman and Al Pacino for Salieri, Kevin Bacon, Tim Curry and Tom Cruise for Mozart.
 In the end, Forman decided on F. Murray Abraham as the jealous old composer telling the story in flashback, as he remembers it, while Tom Hulce won the plum role of the giggling, braying, arrogant, fascinated with bodily functions Mozart.
-So great was the old man’s love for music, he alone knew Mozart’s music was timeless, would be remembered long after his was forgotten, and in fact as he grew older, he saw his music become extinct, while that of Mozart was revered and remained for the ages.
+So great was the old man’s love for music that he alone knew Mozart’s music was timeless and would be remembered long after he was forgotten, and in fact, as he grew older, he saw his music become extinct, while that of Mozart was revered and remained for ages.
 Forman gives the film an energy and bounce most period pieces lack (read: boring), which brings the time to life; it is alive, the streets are teeming with people, Mozart jauntily walks the streets, smiling, drinking, and we are there.
 The performances of the actors are stunning, just brilliant.
 They each came out of nowhere to give them and then returned to oblivion, never again coming even close to doing this level of work again.
 Mozart is treated, rightly so, as a rock star, looking closing at his wigs, they are all tinged with pinks and purples, set apart from everyone else, just like his music.
 The portrayal of genius might never be so accurate.
 The film won eight

 Forman gives the film an energy and bounce most period pieces lack (read: boring), which brings the time to life; it is alive, the streets are teeming with people, Mozart jauntily walks the streets, smiling, drinking, and we are there.
 The performances of the actors are stunning, just brilliant.
 They each came out of nowhere to give them and then returned to oblivion, never again coming even close to doing this level of work again.
 Mozart is treated, rightly so, as a rock star, looking closing at his wigs, they are all tinged with pinks and purples, set apart from everyone else, just like his music.
 The portrayal of genius might never be so accurate.
-The film won eight Academy Awards including the second for Forman, and Best Picture.
-His greatest accomplishment is giving the film life, absolute life, and that life is through the music.
+The film won eight Academy Awards, including the second for Forman and Best Picture.
+His greatest accomplishment is giving the film life, absolute life, and that life is through music.
 Does Mozart ever look as alive as when he is conducting that which he has composed?

 2. Steven Spielberg – E. T. : The Extraterrestrial (1982)